SAP S/4HANA Output Management: A Look at the Architecture and Tools

 | User interface | Primarily controllable via the SAP GUI and the classic transactions. | Managed and monitored via **Fiori apps** (e.g. F2279 “Monitor Output Requests”). |

-The new Output Management is designed to meet **cloud requirements** and provides end-to-end **centralized management** of all expenses.
-The data provision is consistently carried out via modern interfaces such as CDS Views (basis for COUTREQITEM).
-Although the old NAST controller in S/4HANA On-Premise still exists for certain legacy applications, the new Output Management is the clear standard for all current and future SAP applications, as well as for the entire Fiori world.
+The new Output Management is designed to meet **cloud requirements** and also offers end-to-end **centralized management** of all expenses.
+In addition, data is consistently provided via modern interfaces such as CDS Views (basis for COUTREQITEM).
+Although the old NAST controller in S/4HANA On-Premise still exists for certain legacy applications, the new Output Management is still the clear standard for all current and future SAP applications as well as for the entire Fiori world.

 Fiori App F2279: Monitor Output Requests

-The Fiori app **F2279** with the title **”Monitor Output Requests”** plays a central role for users who work with Output Management in SAP S/4HANA.
-It enables business departments and IT staff to get an **overview** of all generated output orders.
+The Fiori app **F2279** with the title **”Monitor Output Requests”** plays a central role for users because they work with output management in SAP S/4HANA.
+As a result, it enables both business departments and IT staff to get an **overview** of all generated output orders.

 - Purpose: The app is used to monitor and troubleshoot the printing and e-mail traffic triggered by the system (e.g. order confirmations, invoices, delivery documents).